-A major mistake that is made by management in the area of budgeting is that they see budgeting as wholly the function of accounting and finance department.
-That has caused a lot of problems and inefficiencies; proper budgeting and budgetary system has to be a task for all involved.
+It is a well known fact that budgeting is one of the functions of management.
+However, a major mistake that is made by management in the area of budgeting is that they see budgeting as wholly the function of accounting and finance department.
+And that has caused a lot of problems and inefficiencies – proper budgeting and budgetary system has to be a task for all involved.

-We need to in addition to all that will be discussed in this article consider the costs that are associated with setting and implementing budgets.
+We need to in addition to all that will be discussed in this article be mindful of the costs that are associated with setting and implementing budgets.

-An organization can mix and match different types of budgeting system depending on the prevailing circumstance.
+An organization can mix and match different types of budgeting system depending on their unique prevailing circumstance.

 Okay, let’s get down to the business of the day which to explore strengths and weaknesses of different budget systems.